Topological two-band electron-hole superconductors with $d$-wave symmetry: Absence of Dirac quasiparticle annihilation in magic-angle twisted trilayer graphene

 Particle-hole symmetry can be broken in multiple ways.
 When $\zeta \neq 0$, three different phases emerge with changing ${\widetilde \mu}$, and two asymmetric peaks are present at $\varepsilon = \mp\widetilde{\mu}^{(\pm)}$.
 When $m^{(+)} \ne m^{(-)}$, particle-hole symmetry is broken even at $\zeta=0$, see the dashed red lines in the bottom panel of Fig.~\ref{fig:EoS}.
 The DOS becomes larger on the hole side, because the mass of the holes is larger $m^{(-)} = 2 m^{(+)}$.
 However, the largest Van Hove singularity switches from positive to negative energies at the TPQT when crossing the phase boundary from BCS-like [phase (d)] to Bose-like [phase (a)], a feature that is controlled by the Bogoliubov coefficients, which act as the residues of the poles at $\varepsilon = \pm E_{\bf k}^{(\pm)}$.

-\textit{Compressibility: } In Fig.~\ref{fig:compressibility}, we show the compressibility $n^2 \kappa = d n /d \mu\vert_{T}$ as a thermodynamic signature of TQPT.
+\textit{Compressibility: } In Fig.~\ref{fig:compressibility}, we show the compressibility $\kappa = n^{-2} d n/d \mu\vert_{T}$, with $n$ being the total density, as a thermodynamic signature of TQPT.
 For $d$-wave pairing in 2D, logarithmic singularities~\cite{Duncan2000, Botelho2005dwave} exist at the phase boundaries where chiral Dirac fermions annihilate and gaps in the quasiparticle excitation spectrum of the electron and/or hole sectors emerge.
-When $\mu^{(+)} = \mu^{(-)}$ or $\zeta = 0$, there is one peak, while when $\mu^{(+)} \ne \mu^{(-)}$ or $\zeta \ne 0$ there are two.
-The number of peaks represents the number of TQPT of the Lifshitz-type that are crossed.
-This TQPT is one possible interpretation for the change from V-shaped to U-shaped in the tunnelling data of MATTG~\cite{Kim2022}, where the symmetry of the order parameter does not change.
-We emphasize, however, that such TQPT from BCS-like to Bose-like $d$-wave superconductivity, must be accompanied by logarithmic singularities in the compressibility.
+When changing the chemical potential ${\widetilde \mu}$ following the line of constant $\zeta = 0$ (solid red line in Fig.~\ref{fig:compressibility}), there is only one peak, because a single TQPT occurs by going directly from region (a) to (d) (see dotted line in Fig.~\ref{fig:EoS}).
+When changing ${\widetilde \mu}$ for fixed $\zeta \ne 0$ (dashed blue line in Fig.~\ref{fig:compressibility}) there are two peaks, because two TQPTs occur: the first when going from (a) to (c), and the second when going from (c) to (d) (see Fig.~\ref{fig:EoS}).
+Therefore, the number of peaks (logarithmic singularities) represents the number of TQPT of the Lifshitz-type that are crossed in the phase diagram of Fig.~\ref{fig:EoS}.